marcov64/Lsd/Readme.txt

 Legal stuff
 Lsd is copyrighted by Marco Valente and is distributed according to the GNU General Public License.
 That is, as I understand it, you can use, modify and redistribute this code for free, as long as you maintain the same conditions.
 For legal conditions on gnuplot and the other software used see their legal notices

 Shortcut.exe 1.11 is copyrighted by Marty List, http://www.OptimumX.com

-Silk icon set 1.3 is copyrighted by Mark James, http://www.famfamfam.com/lab/icons/silk
+SetFileIcon 0.1 is copyrighted by HAMSoft Engineering, http://hamsoftengineering.com Silk icon set 1.3 is copyrighted by Mark James, http://www.famfamfam.com/lab/icons/silk